modgeosys/fme-desktop-docker/README.md

 therein.
 You can change this in the `docker-compose.yml` file if you wish.

-This solution may work for macOS as well, with the correct environment configuration.
-You might need to install **XQuartz**, among other adjustments.
+This solution will probably work for macOS with an appropriate environment configuration.
+You will need to install **XQuartz**, and set/export your `DISPLAY` environment variable at a minimum.
 Feel free to fork this repository if you need to make changes to support other desktop operating environments.
-If you can do so without compromising the integrity of the Linux-hosted deaktop environment, please make a pull request and I will be happy to review your suggested improvements for incorporation into the base repository.
+If you can do so without compromising the integrity of the Linux-hosted desktop environment, please make a pull request and I will be happy to review your suggested improvements for incorporation into the base repository.

 ## Installation and Usage
 1. Clone this repository somewhere: